paul-grassi/800-63-3/sp800-63c/sec5_strength.md

 A bearer assertion can be presented by any party as proof of the bearer's identity, without reference to external materials.
 If an attacker is able to capture or manufacture a valid assertion representing a subscriber, and that attacker is able to successfully present that assertion to the RP, then the attacker will be able to impersonate the subscriber at that RP.

 Note that mere possession of a bearer assertion is not always enough to impersonate a subscriber.
-For example, if an assertion is presented in the indirect federation model (Section 6.1), additional controls can be placed on the transaction (such as identification of the RP and assertion injection protections) that help to further protect the RP from fraudulent activity.
+For example, if an assertion is presented in the indirect federation model (Section 6.1), additional controls MAY be placed on the transaction (such as identification of the RP and assertion injection protections) that help to further protect the RP from fraudulent activity.

 ###5.2.
 Assertion protection category